Northern traverse *CLOSED in 2020*

 Fees: There is a non-refundable reservation fee payable when you book.
 The Wilderness Hiking Fee is payable after you attend the mandatory orientation session and pick up your permit at the park Visitor Centre on the day prior to your departure.

-Season: Reservations will be accepted only for departures between June 25 and September 30.
-Outside these dates seasonal conditions and the availability of the boat on Western Brook Pond may limit access to these hiking routes.
+Season: Reservations will be accepted only for departures between June 25 and September 30 *CLOSED IN 2020* Outside these dates seasonal conditions and the availability of the boat on Western Brook Pond may limit access to these hiking routes.

 Mandatory Orientation Sessions: